-With Walmart offering a prepaid card that eliminates most fees, it may seem that checking accounts -- and their rising costs -- have finally met their match.
+With the Walmart Bluebird card -- a prepaid card that eliminates most fees -- it may seem that checking accounts and their rising costs -- have finally met their match.
 But there are some things you should keep in mind before you opt for any prepaid debit card over a traditional checking account.

+- Few fees.
 The Walmart Bluebird card does not charge set-up fees, transaction fees or maintenance fees.
-As such, it is a viable, low-cost alternative to carrying cash, but there are still a few downsides:
+As such, it is a viable, low-cost alternative to carrying cash.

 - You won't be earning interest.
 By using this card, you'll be letting Walmart use your money until you need it -- without them paying you anything for it.
 That may not seem like a big deal with savings account interest rates below 1 percent, and most checking accounts not providing any interest these days.
 However, when a higher-interest phase of the economic cycle returns, not getting interest on your money might be more of a sacrifice.